-Diabetes insipidus occurs when your body doesn’t make enough antidiuretic hormone (ADH) or kidneys don’t respond to it.
-ADH helps keep the right amount of water in the body.
-Normally, ADH controls how much urine your kidneys' put out so that you don’t get dehydrated.
-If you were a bit dehydrated, ADH should increase.
+Diabetes insipidus occurs when your body doesn’t make enough antidiuretic hormone (ADH) or your kidneys don’t respond to it.
+ADH helps keep the right amount of water in your body.
+Normally, ADH controls how much urine your kidneys put out.
+This keeps you from losing too much water (being dehydrated).
+If you are a bit dehydrated, ADH should increase.

-ADH is secreted by the hypothalamus, a small gland at the base of the brain.
-It is stored in the pituitary gland and then released into the bloodstream as needed.
+ADH is made by the hypothalamus, a small gland at the base of the brain.
+It is stored in the pituitary gland and then sent into the bloodstream as needed.

-Diabetes insipidus is not related to the more common type of diabetes called diabetes mellitus.
+Diabetes insipidus is not related to the more common type of diabetes (diabetes mellitus).

 What is the cause of diabetes insipidus?

 - Central.
 This type occurs when the pituitary doesn’t make or send out enough ADH.
 It can happen if the hypothalamus or pituitary gland are damaged.
 This can be caused by a head wound (including surgery on the pituitary gland,) a genetic problem, and other diseases.